davidbailey/tum/handbook/README.md

           * http://nitc.trec.pdx.edu/events/archive
 * Public Transportation
   * Integrated Synchronized Timetable (Timed Transfer)
-    * when vehicles from two differnt lines have matching frequencies (typically 1 to 12 trains/hour) and meet each other across a platform at a certain station within 30 seconds to 5 minutes of each other
+    * when vehicles from two differnt lines have matching frequencies (typically 1 to 12 trains/hour) and meet each other across a platform at a certain station within 30 seconds to 5 minutes of each other. ticket/fare integation too.
 * Accessibility
   * http://www.accessibilityplanning.eu
 * [Transportation Demand Management](https://en.wikipedia.org/wiki/Transportation_demand_management)